Rocket Pharmaceuticals (NASDAQ:RCKT) PT Lowered to $60.00

-Rocket Pharmaceuticals (NASDAQ:RCKT – Get Rating) had its price objective lowered by SVB Leerink from $65.00 to $60.00 in a research report report published on Friday morning, Benzinga reports.
-The firm currently has an outperform rating on the biotechnology company’s stock.
+Rocket Pharmaceuticals (NASDAQ:RCKT – Get Rating) had its target price reduced by equities researchers at SVB Leerink from $65.00 to $60.00 in a research note issued to investors on Friday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the biotechnology company’s stock.
+SVB Leerink’s target price indicates a potential upside of 287.10% from the stock’s previous close.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in RCKT.
-Goldman Sachs Group Inc. increased its position in shares of Rocket Pharmaceuticals by 133.4% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,551,774 shares of the biotechnology company’s stock valued at $24,612,000 after purchasing an additional 886,919 shares during the last quarter.
-Assenagon Asset Management S.A. raised its stake in shares of Rocket Pharmaceuticals by 145.9% during the first quarter.
-Assenagon Asset Management S.A. now owns 1,320,561 shares of the biotechnology company’s stock worth $20,944,000 after purchasing an additional 783,621 shares during the last quarter.
-GMT Capital Corp purchased a new stake in shares of Rocket Pharmaceuticals during the second quarter worth approximately $6,836,000.
-Federated Hermes Inc. acquired a new stake in Rocket Pharmaceuticals in the first quarter valued at about $6,786,000.
-Finally, State Street Corp boosted its stake in shares of Rocket Pharmaceuticals by 17.5% in the first quarter.
-State Street Corp now owns 2,753,647 shares of the biotechnology company’s stock valued at $43,673,000 after buying an additional 410,234 shares in the last quarter.
-Hedge funds and other institutional investors own 98.02% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Goldman Sachs Group Inc. grew its position in Rocket Pharmaceuticals by 133.4% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 1,551,774 shares of the biotechnology company’s stock worth $24,612,000 after purchasing an additional 886,919 shares during the period.
+Assenagon Asset Management S.A. grew its position in Rocket Pharmaceuticals by 145.9% in the 1st quarter.
+Assenagon Asset Management S.A. now owns 1,320,561 shares of the biotechnology company’s stock worth $20,944,000 after purchasing an additional 783,621 shares during the period.
+GMT Capital Corp bought a new stake in Rocket Pharmaceuticals in the 2nd quarter worth approximately $6,836,000.
+Federated Hermes Inc. bought a new stake in Rocket Pharmaceuticals in the 1st quarter worth approximately $6,786,000.
+Finally, State Street Corp grew its position in Rocket Pharmaceuticals by 17.5% in the 1st quarter.
+State Street Corp now owns 2,753,647 shares of the biotechnology company’s stock worth $43,673,000 after purchasing an additional 410,234 shares during the period.
+Institutional investors own 98.02% of the company’s stock.

 Rocket Pharmaceuticals, Inc, together with its subsidiaries, operates as a multi-platform biotechnology company that focuses on developing gene therapies for rare and devastating diseases.
 It has three clinical-stage ex vivo lentiviral vector programs for fanconi anemia, a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells; leukocyte adhesion deficiency-I, a genetic disorder that causes the immune system to malfunction; and pyruvate kinase deficiency, a rare red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia.